 Jeff Davis Hospital is dedicated to delivering professional, courteous, and compassionate care.
 We offer a friendly face when you need it most.

-A 25-bed critical access hospital, JDH has an exceptional range of medical services and outstanding medical staff specializing in pediatrics, internal medicine, family practice, urgent care, emergency medicine, and surgery.
+A 25-bed critical access hospital, JDH has an exceptional range of medical services and outstanding medical staff specializing in pediatrics, internal medicine, family practice, emergency medicine, and surgery.